Salt Lake rent assistance.

 Homeless prevention in Salt Lake

-The Salt Lake Community Action Program (801) 359-2444 has case managers that will work with tenants facing eviction.
+The Salt Lake Community Action Program (phone number (801) 359-2444) has case managers that will work with tenants facing eviction.
 Qualified applicants may receive emergency funds, information on employment programs, and maybe even money for security deposits in order to get resettled into a new home or affordable apartment.
+In rare cases grants to help with rent are offered.
+Continue with Salt Lake Community Action Program housing assistance.